ankkur13/Big-Data-Systems-and-Intelligence-Analytics/README.md

 For sentiment analysis and Machine Learning -
 Run the file 'CSYE 7245- Big-Data Systems & Intelligence Analytics Project.ipynb'

-## Aricle:
+## Links:
-I have published an article on web scraping using python on medium.
+1. I have published an article on web scraping using python on medium.
 Here is the link - https://medium.com/@ankurjain_79625/how-did-i-scrape-news-article-using-python-6eff936b3c8c
+2. Here is the link of docker image - https://hub.docker.com/r/ankkur13/bigdatadockerimage/

 ## Credits :
 Credit for the vast majority of support, tech-direction, course material and guidance here goes to https://github.com/nikbearbrown